Ag6793/Weather-Dashboard/README.md

 This application will be useful for anyone curious or has the need to check the weather.

 ## Future Development
-* Add script to the Javascript to make the app functional
-* Make some sytling changes to clean up the look of the application
+* Fix app bug, the search bar isn't working.
+The user can't search a city, but the app can search via the console.

 ## Credits
 Alexandria Guerrero, https://github.com/Ag6793